 The O.C.
-Tanner Institute used a multi-method research design, employing interviews, focus groups, cross-sectional surveys, and a longitudinal survey.
+Tanner Institute uses multiple research methods to support the global culture report, including interviews, focus groups, cross-sectional surveys, and a longitudinal survey.

-Qualitative findings are derived from 16 focus groups and 108 interviews among employees and leaders of larger organizations.
-The groups were held in two phases: December 2018 and March 2019.
-Groups were conducted in Denver, CO; Toronto, CA; London, UK; and Sydney, AU.
-Each group represented a range of types of employers, including private companies, public companies, and government entities.
+Qualitative findings came from 12 focus groups and 77 interviews among employees and leaders of larger organisations.
+The groups were held in December 2019.
+Each group represented various types of employers, including both private and public entities.

 All figures, unless otherwise stated, are from the O.C.
 Tanner Institute.